matrix-org/matrix.org/content/blog/2018/02/2018-02-05-3d-video-calling-with-matrix-webrtc-and-webvr-at-fosdem-2018.md

  	<li>Kick off the process of encouraging folks to think about storing world geometry and physics in Matrix</li>
  	<li>Have a fun visual demo we could show to excite potential investors in New Vector (which comically backfired when the investment community spontaneously decided that <a href="https://techcrunch.com/2017/08/26/this-vr-cycle-is-dead/">VR is still too early</a>).</li>
 </ol>
 In the end it succeeded on some points (highlighting exotic uses of Matrix; learning all about WebVR) and failed on others (a surge in Matrix-for-VR) - although we did have a lot of fun showing it off at the <a href="https://www.youtube.com/watch?v=y0-j4Q77KXM">ETHLDN meetup</a> back in October.
-(Eagle eyed viewers may be amused to spot team <a href="https://status.im">Status</a> &amp; Matrix sitting together in the audience ;)
+(Eagle eyed viewers may be amused to spot team <a href="https://status.im">Status</a> & Matrix sitting together in the audience ;)

 However, we still believe that Matrix is the missing link for decentralised communication within VR/AR, and we were lucky enough to get a <a href="https://fosdem.org/2018/schedule/event/matrix_webvr/">talk about Matrix+WebRTC+WebVR</a> accepted to the Real-Time Communications Devroom at FOSDEM 2018!
 So, given a new chance to show the world how cool Matrix-powered comms could be in VR/AR, myself and Dave Baker went on a (very) quick detour to update the demo a little...